hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/8-smd_simulations.rst

 The first highlighted line defines that for each SMD run, a randomly selected input will be used from the 10 different starting configuration.
 This script will save and rename the *charge_vdd.xls* and *tc_job.dat* files at each step for each of the QM system.
 Later on, these files can be used to analyse the SCF, QM Energy, HOMO-LUMO Gap or the VDD charges etc.

-The scond highlighted line will save the *CV-vs-work* output from each SMD run, those are later to be used to compute the free energy profile along the CV.
+The second highlighted line will save the *CV-vs-work* output from each SMD run, those are later to be used to compute the free energy profile along the CV.
 Finally, free energy profile along the CV have been calculated by the fluctuation-dissipation (FD) estimator, details of which is available in the supplementary information of our article under section heading *QM/MM Steered Molecular Dynamics*.